Prosperiko/PROJECT-SUPERB/README.md

 # PROJECT-SUPERB
-A project worked on by my team and I
+A project that my team and I worked on